| Aragorn opened the door wearing

 Eomer King, and their various attendantsand she had always

-found them interesting.
 But this woman was fascinating.

 The head cook, who often travelled to Dol Amroth to buy fish,

 the tiny waist, the curving hips.
-Such a beautiful, ripe shape.
+Such a beautiful, ripe shape,

-jealousy.
+of jealousy.
 No wonder Lord Legolas had chosen to perform the

 rite with this lady.
 Who better?

-spirit took Míriel's breath away.
+took Míriel's breath away.
 She is worthy of my lord,

 she thought.